Last updated August, 2021.

-We made a short post on Facebook that received a lot of attention, and we thought it was worth sharing here ("Like" us on Facebook).
+We made a short post on Facebook that received a lot of attention, and we thought it was worth sharing here.

-Staying with that theme, have you ever considered that the Force is a symbolic representation of mindfulness?
+Staying with this theme, have you considered "the Force" is a symbolic representation of mindfulness?

 Yoda is practically a meditation master, urging present moment awareness in lines like this:

 "This one a long time have I watched.
 All his life has he looked away...to the future, to the horizon.
 Never his mind on where he was.
 Hmm?
 What he was doing.
 Hmph.
 Adventure.
 Heh!
 Excitement.
 Heh!
 A Jedi craves not these things."

 In addition to living in the now, Yoda mentions craving.
 When you meditate, you see first-hand that we have an insatiable craving for things to be different than they are.
 Our minds habitually react with desire for what we like or want, and aversion towards what we dislike or don't want.
 And, the present moment becomes a stepping stone because it's never good enough: something usually needs to be different, changed, or fixed in order for us to be happy and content (according to our minds).

 Through meditation, you also learn to observe everything associated with craving, including the thoughts, emotions, and urges that arise in consciousness.
 You see it all for what it is - temporary phenomena, dependent on causes and conditions.
 It comes into being, exists, and ceases, and you don't have to cling to any of it.
 You don't have to continuously grasp after what the mind labels "pleasant," and push away what the mind labels "unpleasant."